tobiasdigital/blueprints-learn.en/help/blueprints/web-personalization/known-personalization.md

 exl-id: 29667c0e-bb79-432e-af3a-45bd0b3b43bb
 ---

-# Web/Mobile Personalization with online & offline data
+# Web/Mobile Personalization with known customer data

 ## Use Cases

-* Online personalization with online & offline data and known profiles
+* Online personalization with known customer data
 * Landing page optimization
 * Personalization based on prior product/content views, product/content affinity, environmental attributes, and demographics in addition to offline data such as transactions, loyalty and CRM data, and modeled insights
 * Share and target audiences defined in Real-time Customer Data Platform on websites and mobile apps using Adobe Target.